 6.3.1.
-Each vendor is solely responsible for the delivering of a bid to the Purchasing Division, with an exact or duplicate copy to the office of the State Auditor.
-Any deviation between the bids received by the State Auditor and the Purchasing Division (relating to quantity, quality, specifications, price, date of delivery, or performance) shall cause the bid to be rejected.
-Both The bids must be received at the respective Purchasing Division offices prior to the specified date and time of the bid opening.
+Each vendor is solely responsible for delivering a bid to the Purchasing Division.
+Bids must be received at the Purchasing Division offices prior to the specified date and time of the bid opening.

-6.3.2.
-The official time clock of the Purchasing Division, for the purpose of receipt of bids, shall be displayed in the offices of the Purchasing Division.

-6.3.3.
-The Director may remove vendors who fail to return quotation forms from the bidding list.

-6.3.4.
-3. If there is a conflict between the extension price and the unit price, the unit price prevails.

-6.3.5.
-4. A definite shipping date, after receipt of order, should be indicated by the vendor on all bids.
-If not indicated on the vendor's response, the Director shall require delivery within ten (10) days after receipt of order.

-6.3.6.
-5. Any changes made by the vendor in the specifications listed in the bid request shall be clearly stated by the vendor.
-If changes are not stated, the Director shall assume that items offered meet the specifications.

-6.3.7.
-6. Vendors are responsible for the accuracy of the information on and in the bid envelopes.

-6.3.8.
-7. Vendors may write, visit, or telephone contact the Purchasing Division to obtain official bid forms.

-6.3.9.
-8. All sales to the State of West Virginia are exempt from Consumer Sales Tax or Excise Tax by blanket state exemption and blanket federal exemption.
+- 6.3.2.
+The official time clock of the Purchasing Division, for the purpose of receipt of bids, shall be displayed in the offices of the Purchasing Division. - 6.3.3.
+If there is a conflict between the extension price and the unit price, the unit price prevails. - 6.3.4.
+A definite shipping date, after receipt of order, should be indicated by the vendor on all bids.
+If not indicated on the vendor's response, the Director shall require delivery within ten (10) days after receipt of order. - 6.3.5.
+Any changes made by the vendor in the specifications listed in the bid request shall be clearly stated by the vendor.
+If changes are not stated, the Director shall assume that items offered meet the specifications. - 6.3.6.
+Vendors are responsible for the accuracy of the information on and in the bid envelopes. - 6.3.7.
+Vendors may contact the Purchasing Division to obtain official bid forms. - 6.3.8.
+All sales to the State of West Virginia are exempt from Consumer Sales Tax or Excise Tax by blanket state exemption and blanket federal exemption. - 6.3.9.

-6.3.10.9.
 If a vendor is suspended and requests a hearing, one will be scheduled with the Director.
 The vendor shall be notified, in writing, of the date, time and place of the hearing.